kulicuu/cpptest01/Readme.md

 # How-to, compile and run:

-Note:

-There is a Windows version (original) built under Windows 10 with the C++ compiler libraries handled by VisualStudio, need ++17 up.
+There is a Windows version and a Linux version.

-For Linux, the file path needs are different, and I couldn't get Bazel working with C++17, so there the process and source file is a bit different.
-You will find directions for that version under directory `/Linux__sandbox`.
+## Linux:

+The Linux version and instructions can be found in the `\Linux__sandbox` directory.

+## Windows:

-For Windows, assuming your C++ (17...) libraries are good, and you have Npm installed, you can install Bazel/Baselisk globally with Npm, and then, from this directory:
+Assuming your C++ 17 libraries are good (VisualStudio handles this very well), and you have Npm installed, you can install Bazel/Baselisk globally with Npm (`npm i -g bazel/bazelisk`).

+Then, from this directory:

 `bazel run cpp:hex-parse`